google/rune/doc/rune4python.md

 cast a value to the type of another value, which is what \<a\> means, which is shorthand for \<typeof(a)\>.

-You can take the union of two type constraints with the | operator.
+You can take the union of two type constraints with the | operator, [as in Python 3.10+](https://docs.python.org/3/library/typing.html#typing.Union).
 This means that either type is allowed.
 All unsigned integers match Uint, and all signed integers match Int.
 To specify a particular width: